 The usual dosage of digoxin for dogs is 0.0025 to 0.005 mg per pound, which is administered every 12 hours and is usually available in 0.125 mg and 0.25 mg tablets.

-It is a very powerful drug, and you should follow your veterinarian’s instructions for dosage closely.
+It’s a very powerful drug, and you must follow your vet’s instructions for dosage closely.
 Overdose is common and can cause serious complications.

 You should also not stop giving your dog digoxin suddenly, as this can make heart conditions worse.